karthik-saiharsh/fsm-engine/README.md

 # FSM Engine

-### ⚠️ This is the development branch and currently work for Version 2 has begun, check the main branch for the latest stable release.

 A web-based tool for creating, and visualizing, Finite State Machines (FSMs).
 Built with React, TypeScript, Tailwind CSS, Jotai, and React Konva for an interactive canvas experience.

 <img width="2770" height="1522" alt="FSM Engine Demo" src="https://github.com/user-attachments/assets/8ebd2706-f122-41ce-84ed-8d0ec04c0c74" />